ktorio/ktor-documentation/topics/default_headers.md

 [//]: # (title: Default Headers)

 The `DefaultHeaders` [feature](Features.md) allows you to configure default headers that will be merged into each response.
 Installing this feature adds the standard `Server` and `Date` headers automatically.
+You can also provide additional headers, or even add desired headers depending on the request parameters.

 ## Install Default Headers {id="install"}
 To install the `DefaultHeaders` feature, pass it to the `install` function.
 For example, you can do this inside the `main` function ...